expectfun/posts/tact.md

 ## Tal Kol

-_Tal does lots of things for the TON community: websites, tutorials, blog posts, and many more.
+_Tal makes lots of things for the TON community: websites, tutorials, blog posts, and many more.
 It's no surprise he created a whole website that helps to learn Tact.
 The only question is, when does he sleep?_

 ![Tal Kol](./talkol.jpg)